Skip to content

 1. What the AI Location Score is

-The Locus AI Location Score is a 0–100 rating of how suitable a given address is for a specific business type.
-It is generated by a large language model that reviews a structured brief of local data — demographics, competition, accessibility, and market saturation — and assigns a score with written rationale.
+The Locus AI Location Score is a 0-100 rating of how suitable a given address is for a specific business type.
+It is generated by the Locus scoring engine, which reviews a structured local-market brief covering demographics, competition, accessibility, demand, and market saturation, then returns a score with written rationale.

 Scores above 70 suggest strong conditions.
 Scores between 40 and 70 indicate a workable but competitive or demographically mixed area.
 Scores below 40 flag material concerns that you should weigh against any qualitative signal you have from the ground.